-Now, the dynamic of my boyfriend’s family is every bit as dysfunctional as my American family, only different.
-The Italian parents relationship from afar, borders on stalking, and harassment, but in close proximity it seems like they “love” their children with incessant nagging.
-Watching an Italian mother with her child is like watching a hen peck a worm to death.
-It’s slow, and cruel.
-Eventually the worm stops wiggling, goes limp and accepts that it’s going to be devoured.
-At least, this is what I’ve witnessed.
+Francesco isn’t mammoni.
+Still, sometimes his relationship with his parents can border on stalking and harassment.
+It seems like his parents “love” him via incessant nagging.
+Watching some Italian mothers with her children is like watching a hen peck a worm to death.
+It’s slow and cruel.
+Eventually, the worm stops wiggling, goes limp and accepts that it’s going to be devoured.

 I’ve been dating Francesco for three years now, and though I still have hope, I imagine at some point I’ll throw myself over a balcony in his families presence.
-Don’t get me wrong, I don’t dislike them.
-In fact I’m often excited to see them when we go to Cassino (a small town between Rome and Napoli) to visit.
+Don’t get me wrong, I love them.
+In fact, I’m often excited to see them when we go to visit.
 However, the excitement lasts about fifteen minutes before I quickly regret my decision to go, and I spend the rest of the weekend fantasizing about rocking myself in a corner.
+Why?
+They’re overly in your business to the point where you can’t actually pee in private.
+Literally, every time I step into the bathroom I know for sure that any minute my MIL is going to knock on the door to ask some vague or random question that could have definitely waited twenty minutes.

 Enter Francesco’s father.